danomagnum/gologix/README.md

 If the UDT you're reading has bools packed in it, you'll need to use the ReadPacked() function instead of client.Read().
 The plan is to eventually migrate this functionality to client.Read automatically.

-The library currently only does large forward opens.
-It also only does connected reads/writes.
-At some point regular forward opens may be added.

 No UDTs or arrays in the server yet.
 This will eventually be implemented and that will greatly improve functionality.

-Have not implemented large data reads/writes yet.
-If you try to send/receive a message that goes over the ForwardOpen size limit (between 500 and 4000 bytes) you'll have a bad time.
-Until this is implemented, you'll have to do multiple smaller reads/writes.
-Depending on the length of the tag names you're reading you should still be able to get a couple hundred in one go until this is resolved.

 ## License